luyuanfan/cell-docker/README.md

 - **num_ues**: Number of UEs to be registered in the Core DB (The UEs will look like: MCC-MNC-000000001, MCC-MNC-000000002, etc )
 - **key**: UE Key configured in the Core DB for all the UEs
 - **opc**: Operator Key configured in the Core DB for all the UEs

+## Notes

+- Home network PLMN:
+- Visitied network PLMN:
+Trying to follow the Open5GS "Roaming Test on a Single Host" tutorial.
+Currently do not have a toggle between LBO and HR roaming.